Destinations Greece Athens

 Must ordera Mythos and the view

-The seventh-floor rooftop of the A for Athens hotel, directly on Monastiraki Square — the most direct Acropolis view from a casual bar in the city.
-The drinks are fine, the food is fine, the view is unbeatable.
-Get there by 7 p.m. for a railing seat at sunset in summer; stay for the post-dinner drink crowd at 11.
+The seventh-floor rooftop of the A for Athens hotel, directly on Monastiraki Square, with the most head-on Acropolis view from any casual bar in the city.
+The drinks are fine and the food is fine; the view is the whole reason.
+Get there by 7 p.m. for a railing seat at summer sunset, and stay for the post-dinner crowd at 11.

 Acropolis viewMonastiraki SquareSunset booking